The Five Chinese Zodiac Elements: How To Discover Yours And The Meaning Behind It

 Water

 In Chinese Taoist philosophy, Water represents intelligence and wisdom.
 Water is flexible yet strong, flowing yet still, calm yet dangerous.
 For Water, the surface is only the beginning, with the real movement hidden in its depths.
-Those with the Water element are not reclusive, however, they enjoy their own company and time for inner reflection.
+Those with the Water element are not reclusive, but enjoy their own company and time for inner reflection.
 They are often quiet and peaceful but have a great capacity to overwhelm others.

 Strengths: